Iceland cultural and wilderness small group tour

 Iceland Culture & Wilderness Small Group Tour

-Odyssey offers easy, convenient, and relaxed escorted .across Iceland and beyond.
-We explore Iceland’s world famous natural beauty, its ancient Viking heritage, World Heritage Sites, and charming Nordic towns, all with some truly all waiting to be explored on one of Odyssey’s small group
+Odyssey offers easy, convenient, and relaxed escorted small group tours across Iceland and beyond.
+We explore Iceland’s world famous natural beauty, its ancient Viking heritage, World Heritage Sites, and charming Nordic towns, all with some truly spectacular scenery along the way.
+This and more is all waiting to be explored on one of Odyssey’s small group tours of Iceland, designed for the senior traveller, and led by experienced, and enthusiastic like minded people.

 Odyssey’s Iceland cultural & wilderness small group tour for senior couples or solo travellers, is a 16-day circumnavigation of this fascinating island, designed for mature-aged or senior travellers.
 During this small group tour, we experience Iceland’s spectacular landscapes filled with glaciers, geysers, and waterfalls, as we cruise among Arctic icebergs at great destinations such as Vatnajokull National Park, Jokulsarlon Glacier Lagoon, and Snaefellsness National Park.
 Surrounded by natural wonders such as geysir, volcanic craters, and the famous Strokkur Geysir and Gulfoss Waterfall, we will also go whale watching in the fishing village of Husavik.
 At Illugastadir we will spot seals from the coast.
 If you are travelling on a September departure to Iceland with Odyssey Traveller, you may even be in luck to see the Northern Lights.